-Brian focuses his practice on complex litigation arising out of the sale of stranger oriented life insurance (STOLI) policies on the secondary market, as well as software licensing disputes.
+Brian focuses his practice on complex litigation arising out of the sale of stranger-originated life insurance (STOLI) policies on the secondary market, as well as software licensing disputes.

 Prior to joining the firm, Brian was an assistant district attorney in the Chester County District Attorney’s Office.
 As a prosecutor, he handled complex criminal cases and gained significant jury trial experience.
 Brian also taught advanced trial advocacy as an adjunct professor at Temple University Beasley School of Law.

 Brian earned his bachelor’s degree, magna cum laude, from The George Washington University and his law degree, magna cum laude, from Temple University Beasley School of Law.
 In law school, Brian was a member of Temple’s Law Review, Trial Team, and Moot Court Honor Society.
 In 2009, Brian won the Polsky Moot Court Competition.
 Brian also completed a clinical clerkship with Judge Juan R. Sanchez, U.S. District Court for the Eastern District of Pennsylvania.